kevin11h/12-ideas-in-12-hours-a-day/README.md

 4. How to be a better learner, autodidact, polymath, student
 5. 10,000 Questions per day exams
 6. How to build + create + sustain solar cryptocurrency mining system + co-integrate with smart home?
+7. How to start + sustain a hedge fund?
+8. Scholarship fund?